weiwei2285762217/ChatGPT-Python-Applications/chatbot/readme.md

 ### Features

+Subscribe to the YouTube channel [@qxresearch](https://www.youtube.com/@qxresearch/) to receive updates on new projects/updates!
+Which also enables you to join a community of like-minded Python enthusiasts and stay connected with a passionate group of learners and experts.

 - ✒️ give internet access to ChatGPT
 - ⭐ Google Colab Link : [chatbot-colab](https://colab.research.google.com/drive/1-irHRZEUCbfon_gO8MIfnvZpwZ9CnJqR?usp=sharing)
 - ✨ google Colab keeps the service running for 72 hours (for free)